 If you have a deep or painful cavity that has affected a tooth’s appearance or has caused your tooth to fall out, a dental implant is a great option for you!
-Even if the tooth in question tooth isn’t visible when you smile, a non-functioning tooth will lead to severe dental issues if it’s left untreated.
-Failing to treat a dysfunctional tooth will lead to more extensive and expensive dental work down the line.
+Even if the troublesome tooth isn’t visible when you smile, a dysfunctional tooth will lead to severe dental issues if left untreated.
+Failing to treat a nonfunctioning tooth will lead to more extensive and expensive dental work down the line.
 The implant specialists at Lovett Dental West U install implants every day, so we’d be happy to help you fix a broken tooth.

 - Decay in nearby teeth

 - Difficulty chewing